jamestharpe/jamestharpe.com/content/automatic-development-environment-setup.md

 ## Utility Method: Refresh the PATH environment variable in PowerShell

-Many of the tools you'll instal will have dependencies, which need to be available via the windows PATH environment variable for the script to succeed.
-As you probably know, PowerShell does not automatically pick up changes to the PATH.
+Many of the tools you'll instal will have dependencies, which need to be available via the Windows PATH environment variable for the script to succeed.
+PowerShell does not automatically pick up changes to the PATH.
 To do that, this simple utility function will help:

 ```PowerShell
 function RefreshEnvPath